 Predicted probability of suitable habitats

 In addition to prediction of aspen presence and absence pixels, there is also range of probable suitable habitats which value ranges from 0-100 %.
-We classified the <23.923 as low probability of aspen suitable habitats, 23.923 to <57.65 as moderate and above 57.65 as high probability of aspen suitable habitats (Figure 6).
+Under current climate conditions, we classified the <23.92 as low probability of aspen suitable habitats, 23.92 to <57.65 as moderate and above 57.65 as high probability of aspen suitable habitats (Figure 6).